j4ceee/gz-console-thingy/README.md

   - adjust time speed
   - set specific time
 - **Weather / GFX Control**
-  - set atmospheric conditions, including wind, fog & cloud cover (rain or snow cannot trigger directly)
+  - set atmospheric conditions, including wind, fog & cloud cover (rain or snow cannot be triggered directly)
   - apply various post-processing effects & filters (allows you to apply any effect from photo mode or the binoculars)
 - **Spawn System**
   - Vehicles
-  - Buildings
+  - Items & Deployables
+  - Buildings (like base defenses that will help you in battle or the different stations, like the workbenches or the crate)
   - Human NPCs
   - Machines (very limited, most machines are currently spawned without AI)